sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Querying file properties
 ========================

+With curl and the dCache webdav door, it's possible to request file properties.
+This works both with username/password and proxy authentication, provided you use the correct port (443 or 2880 for username/password, 2882 for proxy authentication).

 Locality
 --------

-With curl and webdav, it's possible to find out whether a file is online or nearline (on tape).
-Here is an example with username/password authentication:
+This example shows how to query the file locality: whether a file is online or nearline (on tape).
+This example uses username/password authentication:

 .. code-block:: console